Chitralekhayaduvanshi/Simplified-Status-Page/README.md

-# Modern Status Page Application
+# Simplified Status Page Application

 A real-time status page application built with React, TypeScript, and modern web technologies.
 Monitor your services, manage incidents, and provide transparent status updates to your users.